 Sounds good, but reading isn’t the same as experiencing.
 I wanted to learn more and decided to take a closer look by trying Ritual for a few months (tough job, but someone’s gotta do it).
 You can read about my experiences below, including both the pros and cons I found when reviewing Ritual Essential for Women.

-If you follow and “evidence based or bust” mentality, you’re in luck.
-Apparently, Rituals’ in house scientists combed through thousands of studies to find out: 1) what nutrients women are most commonly lacking— vitamins K2, D3, B12, and E, plus boron, iron, magnesium, folate, and omega-3, according to them—and 2) which form of the nutrient our body is able to digest.
+If you follow an “evidence based or bust” mentality, you’re in luck.
+Apparently, Ritual’s in house scientists combed through thousands of studies to find out: 1) what nutrients women are most commonly lacking — vitamins K2, D3, B12, and E, plus boron, iron, magnesium, folate, and Omega-3, according to them — and 2) which form of the nutrient our body is best able to digest.

 The resulting product is those 9 nutrients in the form they found is best absorbed in our body.
-That means that inside the encapsulation, the dry ingredients are kept dry, the oily ingredients are kept oily—which keeps the ingredients from interacting.
+That means that inside the encapsulation, the dry ingredients are kept dry and the oily ingredients are kept oily, which keeps the ingredients from interacting.

 Worth mentioning: On their website, Ritual provides info on where in the world each of the 9 ingredients is from, an explanation of ‘why’ the ingredient is essential, and the research that explains why each ingredient is in the form it’s in, for consumers who want to know more.

 Let’s break down the ingredient list a little further.